-- Whisk together 2 cups of the flour, baking soda, salt and spices.
+- Whisk together 2 cups of the flour with ¼ teaspoon baking soda, 1 teaspoon salt, ½ teaspoon ground cardamom and ½ teaspoon coarsely ground black pepper.
 Set aside.

-- Combine the buttermilk, melted butter, eggs, sugar and yeast in a mixer bowl.
+- Combine 8 oz buttermilk, 2 oz butter, 2 eggs, 4 oz granulated sugar and 1 tablespoon instant yeast in a mixer bowl.
 Mix with the paddle or beater until combined.
 (Or mix by hand).
 Add the dry ingredients and mix for 1 minute until it forms a thick batter.
 Switch to the dough hook.
-Add enough of the remaining flour until the dough gathers on the hook and begins to clear the sides of the bowl.
+Add the remaining flour.

 - Knead the dough on the mixer for 5 minutes.
 Sprinkle more flour if the dough begins to stick to the sides of the bowl.
 If working by hand add as much of the flour as you can with a wooden spoon then knead in the remaining flour by hand.

-- Toss the diced rhubarb with the sugar and salt, allow to macerate for at least 60 minutes.
+- Toss the diced rhubarb with 8 oz granulated sugar and ¼ teaspoon table salt, allow to macerate for at least 60 minutes.
 Drain the juice from the rhubarb into a small pot.

 - Cook the rhubarb juice over medium low heat until the sugar is melted.
-Combine the powdered sugar with the lemon juice, add enough of the rhubarb juice to form a glaze that has the consistency of thin pancake batter.
+Combine 8 oz Confectioners sugar with the 1 teaspoon lemon juice Add enough of the rhubarb juice to form a glaze that has the consistency of thin pancake batter.
 You can use a little extra lemon juice if you run out of rhubarb juice and the glaze is still too thick.